Seanji2002/nudgepeek/README.md

 GitHub Actions runs the [release workflow](.github/workflows/release.yml) across macOS, Windows, and Linux runners and creates a **draft** GitHub release with all three installers attached.
 Review the draft, smoke-test an artifact, then click **Publish release** to make it visible — at which point installed clients will start auto-updating.

-> **First-time setup:** before the first release works end-to-end, set these as repository secrets in GitHub (Settings → Secrets and variables → Actions):
+> **CI secrets are optional now.** The app prompts users to paste their own Supabase URL + anon key on first launch, so a released build doesn't need any creds baked in.
+If you *do* want a default to ship in the bundle (so users without a setup never see the form), set these as repository secrets in GitHub (Settings → Secrets and variables → Actions):
 > - `VITE_SUPABASE_URL`
 > - `VITE_SUPABASE_ANON_KEY`
 >
-> Without these, CI will succeed but the released app will silently bundle a placeholder Supabase URL and auth/realtime won't work.
+> When set, they're used as a fallback.
+The user can still override by clicking **Use a different project** on the login screen.

 ---

-## Baking credentials into the build
+## Configuring the Supabase project

-The `.env` file is **not** bundled automatically.
-You have two options:

-**Option A — ship a `.env` file alongside the installer (simplest)**
-Place a `.env` in the same directory as the installer and instruct users to put it next to the app.
-For most personal setups, this is fine.

-**Option B — embed at build time**
-Create a `.env` with your credentials before running `npm run dist`.
-Vite will pick up the `VITE_*` variables and bake them into the renderer bundle.
-The values will be visible to anyone who inspects the JS, which is acceptable for a private personal app with a fixed group.
+Each install picks up its Supabase credentials at runtime:

+1. **In-app form (default).** First launch shows a **Connect your Supabase project** screen.
+The user pastes the project URL and anon key from **Supabase → Settings → API**.
+Values are stored encrypted in the OS keychain via Electron's `safeStorage`.
+To switch to a different project later, click **Use a different project** on the login screen.
+2. **`.env` fallback (optional).** If `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` are present at build time (or in dev), they're used when nothing has been stored.
+Anything entered via the in-app form takes priority.

+This means a single signed installer can be shared across groups — each group runs their own Supabase project and pastes their own credentials on first launch.

 ---

-## User management
+## Setting up a group

 There is no in-app sign-up.
-Accounts are created manually in the Supabase dashboard:
+One person hosts the Supabase project for the group; everyone else points their NudgePeek install at it.

+**Host (one-time):**

+1. Create a Supabase project (free tier is fine).
+2. Run the schema in `SUPABASE_SETUP.md` (profiles, photos, comments, RLS, realtime, storage bucket).
-1. Go to **Authentication → Users → Add user**
+3. In **Authentication → Users → Add user**, create one account per group member.
-2. Enter email + password
-3. Update the display name in the `profiles` table (see `SUPABASE_SETUP.md`)
+4. Update each member's display name in the `profiles` table.
-4. Share the installer and credentials with that person directly
+5. Share the **Project URL**, **anon key**, and each person's email + password with the group.

+**Each member:**

+1. Install NudgePeek.
+2. On first launch, paste the Project URL and anon key into the setup form.
+3. Sign in with their own email + password.

 ---